| Why Eat Raw Cultured Dairy Products? 80% or more of your immune system is contained in your gastrointestinal

 of healthy bacteria in milk greatly increases the quantity

+of the probiotic bacteria in the product.
 Probably the most well known and well advertised source of

 probiotics in dairy foods is yogurt that contains active cultures.